ABHIGITE/AI-ML-Driven-Solution-for-Pest-Detection-in-Precision-Agriculture/README.md

 # AI-ML-Driven-Solution-for-Pest-Detection-in-Precision-Agriculture

 This project uses AI and machine learning algorithms to detect pests in crop images.
-It helps farmers find pest problems early to protect crops and improve yield.
-We collected and labeled pest images, trained a model using CNN (EfficientNetB0), and used XGBoost for better accuracy.
+It helps farmers identify pest problems early to protect crops and increase yield.
+The model was trained using CNN (EfficientNetB0) and XGBoost for better accuracy.
+A simple GUI was built using Tkinter, and the project was developed and run using Spyder (Anaconda).

 🔧 Features:
 - Detects pests from crop images

+- User-friendly GUI using Tkinter

-- Uses deep learning (CNN) and machine learning (XGBoost)
+- Combines deep learning (CNN) and machine learning (XGBoost)

+- Developed and tested using Spyder IDE

-- Helps in early pest detection
+- Helps in early pest detection and crop protection

-- Improves crop health and productivity